Baloperson/TinySet/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-# tinyop.js
+# QuOp.js

 Works anywhere with JavaScript and memory.

-Tinyop is a typed entity store with spatial indexing, reactive events, and compound queries. ~10kB, zero dependencies.
+QuOp is a typed entity store with spatial indexing, reactive events, and compound queries. ~10kB, zero dependencies.

-> The code written with tinyop reads like the question you're asking, not like the data structure answering it.
+> The code written with QuOp reads like the question you're asking, not like the data structure answering it.

 ```
 Core:   ~10kB  | ~190 lines